Practice Points

 Quality and Design of the Studies

-The quality of the studies based on the Downs and Black checklist is summarized in Table S1, which is published in the online version of this article at ijmsc.org.
+The quality of the studies based on the Downs and Black checklist is summarized in Table S1 (all supplemental material is available in a PDF at the end of this article).

 Sample Characteristics